-- (1) The examinations board of the Faculty of Philosophy is responsible for the organisation of examinations and the tasks required by the examination rules and regulations.
+- (1) The examinations board of the Faculty of Philosophy is responsible for the organisation of the examinations and tasks required by the examination rules and regulations.
 It consists of two professors, a representative of the research assistants, and a student in an advisory capacity.
-The faculty council appoints the chairperson, the deputy, and the other members of the examinations board for a period of two years each.
+The faculty council appoints the chairperson, the deputy chairperson, and the other members of the examinations board for a period of two years each.
 The student member is appointed for one year.
-The chairperson and the deputy must be professors. - (2) The examinations board ensures that the examination rules and regulations are upheld and provides recommendations for further improvement of the curriculum and the examination rules and regulations.
+The chairperson and the deputy chairperson must be professors. - (2) The examinations board ensures that the examination rules and regulations are upheld and provides recommendations for further improvement of the curriculum and the examination rules and regulations.
 It also appoints examiners and observers.
-The examinations board may confer responsibility for appointing examiners and observers to its chairperson.
-Any questions regarding examinations may be referred to the examinations board. - (3) The chairperson manages the business of the examinations board, prepares and chairs meetings and has the deciding vote in the event of a tie vote.
+The examinations board may delegate these appointments to its chairperson or to another person authorised by the Institute.
+Any questions regarding examinations may be referred to the examinations board.

-- (4) The examinations board may confer further responsibilities to its chairperson, or another person authorised by the Institute, provided this does not violate applicable law.
+- (3) The chairperson manages the business of the examinations board, prepares and chairs meetings and has the deciding vote in the event of a tie vote. - (4) The examinations board may confer further responsibilities to its chairperson, or another person authorised by the Institute, provided this does not violate applicable law.
 Such a decision may be revoked at any time.
 The examinations board must be informed about the execution of these tasks on a regular basis. - (5) Members of the examinations board have the right to attend examinations. - (6) Members of the examinations board, examiners, and observers are obliged to maintain professional confidentiality.
 Members who are not civil servants are sworn to secrecy by the chairperson. - (7) The candidate must be informed of negative decisions of the examinations board immediately and in writing; the reasons for the decision must be stipulated and information on the procedure for appeal must be provided. - (8) The Joint Examination Office supports the examinations board and executes its decisions.